12min

 There are three practical principles to create more moments such as this: 1) Recognize others; 2) Multiply meaningful milestones; 3) Practice courage.

-As the Heaths say, “the first principle creates defining moments for others; the latter two allow us to create defining moments for ourselves.”
+As the Heaths say, “The first principle creates defining moments for others; the latter two allow us to create defining moments for ourselves.”

 Recognizing others is self-explanatory, and yet, we dramatically underinvest in recognition.
 For example, even though 4 out of 5 supervisors say they frequently express appreciation for their workers, just 1 of 5 employees agrees.